THUDM/OAG-BERT/README.md

 # One of our generations: "pre-training oag-bert: an academic language model for enriching academic texts with domain knowledge"
 ```

-In addition to that, we fine-tuned the oagbert for calculating paper similarity based on name disambiguation tasks.
+In addition to that, we fine-tune the OAG-BERT for calculating paper similarity based on name disambiguation tasks.
 The following codes demonstrate an example of using oagbert to calculate paper similarity.
 ```python
 import os
 from cogdl import oagbert